 Because Australia is such a ginormous country, it would seem obvious that not all of it is going to be as severely affected by cyclones, and this would be the case.

 The most commonly affected areas when it comes to cyclone season are those along the northern coast of the country, this would include the top end of Queensland, the Northern Territory coastlines as well as the coastlines along the north of Western Australia.

-With this in mind, it is also worth noting that it is not strictly the north coast that is effected since activity runs partway down the country on both the east and west sides.
+With this in mind, it is also worth noting that it is not strictly the north coast that is affected since activity runs partway down the country on both the east and west sides.

 It has been recorded that the areas which have been most prone to cyclone activity are Broome, in WA and Exmouth which is in the northern part of the same state.

 Despite the previously mentioned areas being the ones that have been most affected by cyclones, there is also the time of the cyclone season to factor into which areas are most at risk of seeing a cyclone.